1.1 Introduction to the pilot

 As pilot leader, TUD combines development of health technology with clinical knowledge in providing health care.
 Two groups are involved at TUD:

-Carus Consilium Sachsen (CCS) GmbH - CCS initiates, manages and coordinates sustainable concepts to ensure and develop health and care in Saxony.
-Within GATEKEEPER, CCS integrates and coordinates quadruple helix partners within the Saxon ecosystem and will utilise its network to organize health and social care providers towards better pilot outcomes.
-Furthermore, as a member of the EIP on AHA initiative, CCS is able to connect to relevant actors at EU, national and regional levels across different policy areas.
+CCS GmbH initiates, manages and coordinates sustainable concepts to secure and develop health care services in Saxony.
+Within the GATEKEEPER project, CCS GmbH integrates and coordinates Quadruple Helix partners within the Saxon ecosystem and will use its network to organize health and social care providers towards better pilot outcomes.
+In addition, as a member of the EIP on AHA initiative, CCS GmbH is able to connect with relevant stakeholders at the EU, national and regional levels across multiple policy areas.